Introduction: How to VanLife With a Dog

 Step 1: Prep for Your Pet

 Before you hit the road, make sure your pet is current on all necessary vaccinations.
-Keep in mind where you may be traveling because you may need specific meds like heart worm and tick prevention!

 Make sure your dog is accustomed to riding along!
 Be sure to take some shorter trips or practice loops around the block so your pup gets used to car rides.
 You don't want to be driving all day with a dog that gets anxious or carsick!